chiropractic adjustment for back pain

-As an alternative healthcare profession, chiropractic has sparked interest and debate since its inception in the late 19th century.
-Born from the idea that manual manipulation of the spine could improve health, chiropractic care has evolved from its contentious roots to become a recognized and widely practiced form of treatment.
+As a healthcare profession, chiropractic has sparked interest since its inception in the late 19th century.
+Born from the idea that manual manipulation of the spine could improve health, chiropractic care has evolved from its roots to become a recognized and widely practiced form of treatment.
 In retracing the origins and journey of this unique form of care, we uncover a story of innovation, challenge, and staunch advocacy for a holistic approach to well-being.

 The story of chiropractic begins with Daniel David Palmer, a healer who performed the first recorded chiropractic adjustment in 1895.
 Palmer’s concept hinged on the belief that misalignments of the spine, or “subluxations,” interrupted the body’s natural flow of innate intelligence — a vitalistic life force responsible for health.
 This first adjustment allegedly restored hearing to a man who had been deaf for 17 years, setting the foundation of chiropractic practice.